Scaling limit for a long-range divisible sandpile: The obstacle function

 \section{The obstacle function}

-Equation \eqref{odmeqdimn} gives us a way to find the odometer function for the truncated $\alpha$-stable sandpile, provided that we have a function $\gamma_n$ that satisfies condition \eqref{obtaclecondition}.
-This section is devoted to the construction of our obstacle function $\gamma_n$.
+The odometer equation stated in \eqref{odmeqdimn} gives us a way to find the odometer function for the truncated $\alpha$-stable sandpile, provided that we have a function $\gamma_n$, that we call the obstacle function, which satisfies condition \eqref{obstaclecondition}.
+It is important to notice that the obstacle function is not unique, only its Laplacian needs to be fixed.
+However, by \eqref{odmeqdimn}, we check that the odometer function $u_n$ is unique and only depends on the initial configuration $\rho_n$.